esp-rs/book/src/getting-started/toolchain.md

 When using Windows, make sure you have installed one of the ABIs listed below.
 For more details, see the [Windows][rustup-book-windows] chapter in The rustup book.
 - **MSVC**: Recommended ABI, included in the list of `rustup` default requirements.
 Use it for interoperability with the software produced by Visual Studio.

+    When in doubt this is what you want to use.
 - **GNU**: ABI used by the GCC toolchain.
 Install it yourself for interoperability with the software built with the MinGW/MSYS2 toolchain.

 See also [alternative installation methods][rust-alt-installation].